BuhJuhWuh/home-assistant-gubbins/README.md

 Grab the template from [HP_energy_prediction.yaml](https://github.com/BuhJuhWuh/home-assistant-gubbins/blob/main/HP_energy_prediction.yaml).
 Substitute in your coefficients a, b and c in lines 22-24.

+Paste the template with your coefficients into your Home Assistant's configuration.yaml.

 Find the relevant section in Predbat's apps.yaml, and point it towards your new template:

 ```